Who owns Tower Bridge?

 Since 1982, visitors have been able to see inside Tower Bridge and discover the history of the Bridge and the people who built it.

-Visitors can experience the exciting Glass Floors and spectacular panoramic views from the high-level Walkways, as well as the Victorian Engine Rooms, which house the beautiful steam engines that once powered the Bridge lifts.
+Visitors can see the panoramic views from the High-Level Walkways, the exciting Glass Floors as well as the Victorian Engine Rooms, which house the beautiful steam engines that once powered the Bridge lifts.

-This must-see attraction is the only way to explore London's defining landmark.
+This must-see attraction is the only way to explore inside London's defining landmark.

 Under the Corporation of London (Tower Bridge) Act 1885, the City of London Corporation is required to raise the Bridge to provide access to and egress from the Upper Pool of London for registered vessels with a mast or superstructure of 30 feet or more.